 "This is what a four hitter looks like," he wrote.
 Or a batting champion.
 Or a stolen base champion.
 Actually, it's what an impact baseball player looks like, a guy who makes the players in front of him better as well as the players behind him.

 It's the look of a guy who examines himself and his game and dedicates himself to getting better.
 That's getting better physically by giving up burgers and fries, dropping 10 pounds and sticking with a new training regimen.

 That's getting better mentally, too, by working relentlessly on his swing mechanics and studying enough video to walk to home plate with an idea of how he intends to approach the at-bat.

 Altuve didn't really reinvent himself in his third full big league season.
 He was already a very solid player.
-He was a member of the 2012 National League All-Star Team.
+He was on the 2012 NL All-Star Team.
 So this appearance in the 2014 All-Star Game is a validation of hours of hard work on and off the field.

 "I remember my first All-Star Game when I went in there and looked around and couldn't believe I was there with all those guys," he said.
 "I think it helped that people doubted me.
 I thought I could get to the big leagues and be a good player."
 (Justice - mlb.com - 7/14/14)

 In his breakout 2014 season, Altuve became the first player in history to reach 130 hits and 40 steals before the All-Star break.
 One reason is his physical conditioning.